Finding the Best Alternative to IT Service Firms for Hiring Software Development Teams

 Tech Hiring: Current Scenario

-Finding and hiring the right tech talent is challenging.
+Finding, hiring, and retaining the right tech talent is tricky.
 Take a look at these stats:

 - Software development will be the most important tech job in the future.
 The Bureau of Labor Statistics recently revealed that there will be 1.2 million unfulfilled software engineering positions in the U.S. by 2026.

-- Another report stated that hiring technical employees takes 50 percent longer than other positions, taking around 66 days to find the right software professional for a job.
+- Hiring technical employees takes 50 percent longer than other positions, taking around 66 days to find the right software professional for a job.

 - Yet another report highlighted that software developer openings will grow by 25 percent from 2021 to 2031—much faster than the average for all occupations.